 Graduation requirements for students at Cesar Chavez Community School have two parts: 1) course credit requirements and 2) the State of New Mexico examination requirement.

-A. Course Credit Requirements
+A. Course Credit Requirements for students who entered high school before 2025/26

 Students must complete the following twenty-four (24) credits: